josdejong/jsoneditor/README.md

       npm run build

-  This will generate the files `jsoneditor.js`, `jsoneditor.css`, and minified versions, and will create a folder `build` containing the zipped library and the built web application.
+  This will generate the files `jsoneditor.js`, `jsoneditor.css`, and minified versions in the root of the project.